Skip to main content

 -D EjRWeJq83vEjRRI0VniavN7xI0U=

-This option is mutually exclusive with multi-set backup (that is, --set with more than one set specified).
+This option is mutually exclusive with multi-set backup, which is triggered by passing --set with more than one set specified.

 To build an expression that filters for bin "name" = "bob", first, build the expression in the C client and print out its base 64 encoding: